-- Analytics, Analytics, Analytics
+- Analytics, analytics, analytics

 While not part of the Wi-Fi 6 standard, AP manufacturers are no longer solely differentiated by their implementation of the new Wi-Fi standard.
 True differentiation now comes in the form of how well the Wi-Fi system can take advantage of analytics — of the Wi-Fi signals, users, devices, apps, etc. — and how well they can help the IT staff visualize and troubleshoot Wi-Fi issues.
 The era of “set and forget” for Wi-Fi is over.
-Get used to true troubleshooting, aided by automated correlation of events and crunching of analytics data from many sources by big data algorithms — all presented in a form that is easily consumable – and actionable – by IT.
+Get used to true troubleshooting, aided by automated correlation of events and the crunching of analytics data from many sources by big data algorithms — all presented in a form that is easily consumable and actionable by IT.

 Where do I start?

-We recommend that organizations start with a briefing on 5G and/or Next-Generation Wireless to arm yourself with the knowledge of how these technologies will impact your IT strategy.
-WWT also offers more in-depth workshops to help you pinpoint the benefits your organization can achieve, and what to prioritize on the journey to get there.
-Contact us to schedule a briefing or learn more.
+We recommend that organizations start with a briefing on 5G and/or next-generation wireless to arm themselves with the knowledge of how these technologies will impact IT strategy.
+WWT also offers more in-depth workshops to help pinpoint the benefits your organization can achieve and what to prioritize on the journey.